 Jane Ashcroft has been Chief Executive of Anchor Hanover since 2010, joining from BUPA and Care First.
 She is a founder of ARCO and is currently Vice Chair.
 In addition, Jane is a Trustee of The Silver Line, a helpline for older people and a Non-Executive Director of Dignity plc.
 Jane is also Vice Chair of the National Housing Federation which represents housing associations in England.
 She was awarded a CBE in the 2013 for services to older people.

-Steve Allen joined Friends of the Elderly as Chief Executive in 2014.
-He founded Prime Care Community Services, which provided award-winning social care services to adults and older people in the south-east.
-In addition, he’s a former board member and Vice Chair of Home Care Association and sits on the Care Quality Commission’s Adult Social Care Co-production Group and is a board member of the National Care Forum.
+Steve Allen joined Friends of the Elderly as Group Chief Executive in 2014.
+He founded Prime Care Community Services, which provided award-winning home-care services to adults and older people throughout the south of England, exiting to a group of housing associations a decade later in 2013.
+He was Vice Chair of the United Kingdom Home Care Association (UKHCA), and immediate past Vice Chair of the Government’s Coast to Capital Local Enterprise Partnership (LEP) where he chaired the Digital Catapult for Creative Industries and the region’s Enterprise Zone.
+He is a Board member of the National Care Forum.

 David Hynam became Chief Executive of Bupa UK in 2016 after joining as Transformation Director in the UK in 2014.
 He led Bupa’s health and dental clinics before becoming General Manager of Bupa’s UK Care Services business in 2015.
 Before joining Bupa, David was Chief Operating Officer and UK CEO for Friends Life.